hamadaio/pnas-simulations/PNAS__Python/README.md

-Numeric simulations of `Figure 4 - Numerical simulations predict that dendritic scaling with AIS distance normalizes the somatic AP` & `Figure S5 - Role of voltage-gated channels in a biophysical simple model of AP initiation.`
+Numeric simulations of main `Figure 4 - Numerical simulations predict that dendritic scaling with AIS distance normalizes the somatic AP` & supplmentary `Figure S5 - Role of voltage-gated channels in a biophysical simple model of AP initiation.`